MPNet: Masked and Permuted Pre-training for Language Understanding: Experiments and Results

 The results on RACE task are listed in Table~\ref{race_imdb}.
-We can only find the results from BERT and XLNet pre-trained on Wikipedia and BooksCorpus (16GB data).
+We can only find the results from BERT and XLNet pre-trained on Wikipedia and BooksCorpus (16GB data)~\footnote{The results of BERT are from the RACE leaderboard (\url{http://www.qizhexie.com/data/RACE\_leaderboard.html}) and the results of XLNet are obtained from the original paper~\cite{Yang2019XLNet}.}.
 For a fair comparison, we also pre-train MPNet on 16GB data (marked as * in Table~\ref{race_imdb}).
 MPNet greatly outperforms BERT and XLNet across the three metrics, demonstrating the advantages of MPNet.
-When pre-training MPNet with the default 160GB data, an additional 1.6 points gain (72.0 vs. 70.4) can be further achieved.
+When pre-training MPNet with the default 160GB data, an additional 5.7 points gain (76.1 vs. 70.4) can be further achieved.